xiaomyer/hypixelaPY/docs.md

 - `achievement_points: int` - the player's achievement points
 - `rank: Rank` - the rank data of the player
 - `level: Level` - the network level data of the player
-- `logins: LoginTimes` - the login times of the player
+- `logins: Logins` - the login times of the player
 - `social: Social` - the social media links/names of the player
 - `bedwars: Bedwars` - the Bedwars stats of the player
 - `skywars: Skywars` - the Skywars stats of the player